Political Process Preferences in Europe: Rethinking Conceptual, Ontological and Methodological Foundations

 Limitations of Current Research

 The driving idea behind PoPPiE is that this assumption is a serious limitation.
 It has led the study of process preferences to focus on discrete choices between simple alternatives that fail to represent the real choices facing the inhabitants of complex democratic systems.
-Additionally, it has neglected the extent to which individuals are conflicted between competing democratic norms.
+Furthermore, it has neglected the extent to which individuals are conflicted between competing democratic norms.
 This limitation prevents robust inferences on important questions, such as levels of polarization and support for democratic innovations.

 New Approach